MaBeuLux88/docker/mongodb/README.md

  * First we need a some stuff : deb file, mmsGroupId and mmsApiKey
  * Click on "Manage Existing", then "Install Agent" -> Ubuntu (15.x, 16.x) - DEB.
  * Download the automation agent deb file
-   - with the Curl command but you need to replace the host "ops-manager" by "localhost" : curl -OL http://localhost:8080/download/agent/automation/mongodb-mms-automation-agent-manager_3.2.15.2257-1_amd64.ubuntu1604.deb
+   - with the Curl command but you need to replace the host "ops-manager" by "localhost" (see download-deb.sh script).
    - or you can use the online version you can find here : https://docs.cloudmanager.mongodb.com/tutorial/install-automation-agent-with-deb-package/ (see download-deb.sh script).
  * Copy paste the mmsGroupId and the mmsApiKey you get - we will need that in a minute.
  * Come back on the main screen - Deployment.